hitokiri-mata/katacoda-courses/kubernetes-fundamentals/minikube/step6-dashboard.md

-Another Addon that is enabled is the standard Kubernetes dashboard.
+Another Addon is the standard Kubernetes dashboard.
 Ensure the dashboard addon is enabled.

 `minikube addons enable dashboard`{{execute}}